 5. Talk about it

-Accepting the fact that an undeniable aspect of being human is to be imperfect and make mistakes sometimes is imperative for self-forgiveness.
+Whether it’s about forgiving yourself or someone else, accepting the fact that an undeniable aspect of being human is to be imperfect and make mistakes sometimes is imperative for self-forgiveness.
 Accepting your negative emotions and accepting your past is pivotal for moving on.

 9. Process the difficult emotions

+I feel guilty for ruining my relationship; I don’t know how to let go of my guilt.
 If you’re wondering how to let go of guilt or other strong negative emotions, remember that suppressing these feelings won’t help.
 The more you ignore and suppress emotions, the worse it gets.

 Allowing yourself the time, energy, and patience to experience shame, guilt, anxiety, fear, etc., is the key to feeling less burdened or affected by these feelings.